kg4zow/remarkable.jms1.info/src/introduction.md

     * If your tablet is damaged or lost, you can buy another tablet and sign it into the same account, and your documents will sync back from the cloud.

-    * It allows the reMarkable apps on your computer or phone to access the cloud and work with documents on the tablet, without having to connect *directly* to the tablet.
+    * It allows the reMarkable apps on your computer or phone to access the cloud and work with documents on the tablet, without needing to connect *directly* to the tablet.

     * Since the API that the apps use to "talk to" the cloud is *mostly* known, third-party apps are  also able to interact with your documents by talking to your cloud account.

+        Note that the API was changed in mid-2024, and it looks like one of the design goals for the new API was to prevent third-party programs from being able to use the API.

     However.

     Synchronizing the tablet to the cloud means that copies of all of your content - every notebook, every "quick sheet", every PDF or EPUB file you upload into the tablet - are being uploaded to their cloud.
+There is no way to choose which documents are uploaded, it's "all or nothing".

     On some level, the files in the cloud are encrypted.
 However, the encryption keys are held by reMarkable and/or Google, which means that your files can be read by reMarkable or Google employees, along with any shady three-letter government agencies (from *any* country) who ask, along with any random anklebiter who manages to hack into reMarkable's or Google's systems.
 (Because as we all know, large companies who pay obscene amounts of money for dedicated security staffers [never get hacked](https://techcrunch.com/2023/07/17/microsoft-lost-keys-government-hacked/).)